Princu1999/Classification-of-the-hyperspectral-imaging-data-based-on-mycotoxin-levels-DON-Concentration-/README.md

+---
-# Classification of the hyperspectral imaging data based on mycotoxin levels (DON Concentration)
+title: "Classification of the Hyperspectral Imaging Data Based on Mycotoxin Levels (DON Concentration)"
-Classification of corn samples from mycotoxin levels.
+description: "ImagoAI Classification Project using Python for detecting DON concentration in corn samples."
+---

 # ImagoAI Classification Project